 In 1892 another, worse, fire tore through the city almost completely destroying it.
 Only the exterior shell of the church survived and it, again, had to be rebuilt.
 It reconsecrated in 1905 and is now considered one of the best Gothic Revival structures in the world.

 The graveyard is south of the cathedral and borders Duckworth Street.
-It is estimated there are 8,000 people buried there; the majority of them with the benefit of a gravestone or any other marker.
+It is estimated there are 8,000 people buried there; the majority of them without the benefit of a gravestone or any other marker.

 A young man who was working as a stoneworker when the nave was being rebuilt after the fire of 1892 fell from the scaffolding to his death.
 He was buried in the graveyard but seems to have been uncomfortable with the idea of leaving the job unfinished.

 Shortly after his death his former co-workers began seeing him on the job site again.
 He even showed up in a photo taken of all the stoneworkers after his death in front of the church.
-This photo can be seen below; the ghostly workman is on the far left and seems to be semi-transparent.

 In the late 1800’s the body of a man was discovered in a lane in the downtown area.
 He was foreigner and thought to be a sailor from one of the many ships that docked as St John’s had become a major port.

-Unable to identify him it was decided to bury him in the Anglican Graveyard.
+Unable to identify him, it was decided to bury him in the Anglican Graveyard.
 Either he wasn’t Anglican or just didn’t like the plot he was given but the man let his displeasure known decisively.

 When the gravediggers came to fill in the grave someone began knocking from the inside of the casket.
 The casket was immediately taken back out and opened.